FRACerqueira/PromptPlus/Src/NugetREADME.md

     - New support feature colors
 - All controls have been improved to accept color customization, new features and new design.
 - Added new filter for colletion by "Contains" or "StartsWith"
-- Added powerful new controls (eg:Chartbar, Treeview, wait tasks Parallel/Sequential, 8 progress bar types, wait timer, 19 spinners types, Gradient colors and more)
+- Added powerful new controls (eg:Calendar, Chartbar, Treeview, wait tasks Parallel/Sequential, 8 progress bar types, wait timer, 19 spinners types, Gradient colors and more)

 ## **PromptPlus Controls - Sample Usage**